-Series ETF Units of Exemplar Growth and Income Fund and EC Income Fund are listed on the TSX and investors are able to buy or sell such units on the TSX through registered brokers and dealers in the province or territory where the investor resides.
+Series ETF Units are listed on the Toronto Stock Exchange ("TSX") and investors are able to buy or sell such units on the TSX through registered brokers and dealers in the province or territory where the investor resides.

 Investors may incur customary brokerage commissions in buying or selling Series ETF Units.
 No fees are paid by investors to the Manager or the Funds in connection with buying or selling of Series ETF Units on the TSX.